kennexrazon/R_Data_Science/Project_Wearable_Tech_Data/Readme.md

 ## Running the script

 Place the run_analysis.R scipt in the same directory as the UCI HAR Dataset Folder.
 A .txt file called subject_activity_mean.txt will be created.

-## What the code does

-1) The run_analysis.R script starts by loading the following files inside the folder UCI HAR Dataset.
-* features.txt
-* activity_labels.txt
-* ./test